 - Defamation claims must prove that the plaintiff was harmed by the statement.
 Employers who reveal information about criminal activity or say that an individual is not qualified or skilled to perform a job could be held liable for defamation.
 To prove harm occurred, the employee must show that the remarks cost them the opportunity for employment.

 Seeking Legal Counsel and Representation

 If you believe you have been a victim of defamation, it is imperative to consult with an experienced and reputable employment lawyer.
 Cherry Hill employment lawyers at McOmber & McOmber have been representing defamation victims for over 40 years.
 We understand how damaging defamation can be and how difficult it is to prove that libel or slander has occurred.
 We are dedicated to helping our clients gather vital witness and documentation to support their claims.

 It is crucial to the success of your case to present as much physical evidence as possible.
 Since most defamation takes place in private conversations, it can be hard to prove that an employer acted with malice.
 Our team of skilled New Jersey employment lawyers know how to obtain witness testimony that can prove the employer acted maliciously, which hurt the former employee’s chances of getting hired by a new employer.

-Cherry Hill Employment Lawyers at McOmber & McOmber Counsel and Represent Clients Involved in Defamation Lawsuits in New Jersey
+Cherry Hill Employment Lawyers at McOmber & McOmber, P.C.
+Counsel and Represent Clients Involved in Defamation Lawsuits in New Jersey

 If you or someone you know has been a victim of defamation, libel or slander in New Jersey, call the Cherry Hill employment lawyers at McOmber & McOmber toll free at 888-396-0736, or complete our online contact form to schedule a consultation today.
 Our offices are conveniently located in Red Bank and Marlton, New Jersey and we serve clients throughout the state.